sack212/BasicAzureCamp/HOL/create-virtual-machine/README.md

-﻿Infrastructure as a Service in Microsoft Azure
+Infrastructure as a Service in Microsoft Azure
 =======================================================================================

 The ability to create a virtual machine on demand, whether a standard image or from one you supply, can be very useful.
 This approach, commonly known as Infrastructure as a Service (IaaS), is what Azure Virtual Machines provides.